Rat Fink gear jammer cartoon

 Could they or he be right?

 Are the classic car enthusiasts winding down or are we all just getting older?
 Well some of us are getting older but, nobody is taking up the hobby.
-Car swap meets are fine examples of the past car eras, but it does take new blood to carry on the tradition, and that’s, getting harder to find.
+Car swap meets are fine examples of the past car eras, but it does take new blood to carry on the tradition, and that’s, well, getting harder to find.

 So, are the car clubs as we knew them slowly disappearing, yeah, maybe, but I think there will always be room for the younger generation, maybe a few of the new members can tinker on their own equipment and perhaps, learn a thing or two from the old members on Hot Rods.
 Time will tell!